SPFlow/SPFlow/README.md

 # compute sampling from evidence, re-using cached log-likelihoods
 data = sample(model, data, dispatch_ctx=dispatch_ctx)
 ```
-In this case the cached log-likelihood values (required for sampling in the presence of evidence) are re-used during sampling instead of being computed again.
+In this case the cached log-likelihood values (required for sampling in the presence of evidence) are re-used instead of being computed again.

 The dispatch context can also be used to specify alternative evaluation functions for modules of a certain type.
 This may be useful for experimental purposes or to extract metrics of interest.
 This can be done as follows (example in `base` backend, analogously in `torch` backend):
 ```python